alexaca79/docs/toolchain_setup.md

 2. Download Github for Windows
 3. Run the installer
 4. Open the Github for Windows options menu (the gear icon in the top right) and set the Default shell to Git Bash
-5. Add the following lines to ~/.gitconfig
+5. Add the following lines to the file `C:/users/USERNAME/.gitconfig`

 ```
 [url "https://"]